swiss-seismological-service/scdetect/README.md

 **Detections and arrivals**:

-- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds to tolerate when associating an arrival with an event.
+- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with regards to the template arrival) to tolerate when associating an arrival with an event.
 Note that the threshold is only relevant for a multi-stream detector setup.

-- `"createArrivals"`: A boolean value which defines if detections should include arrivals with regards to the streams included within the stream set.
+- `"createArrivals"`: A boolean value which defines if detections should include *detected arrivals*, i.e. arrivals with regards to the streams included within the stream set.
+If enabled, origins will be created with detected arrivals being associated, else origins are created not containing any reference to detected arrivals.
+  In a multi-stream detector configuration setup detections will include only arrivals of those streams which contributed.
+  For further details, please refer to `"createTemplateArrivals"` and `"minimumArrivals"` configuration parameters.

-- `"createTemplateArrivals"`: A boolean value which defines if detections should include *template arrivals*.
+- `"createTemplateArrivals"`: A boolean value which defines if detections should include so called *template arrivals*.
 Template arrivals refer to streams which are not part of the detector configuration's stream set, but contain valid picks as part of the template origin.

-- `"minimumArrivals"`: Defines the minimum number of arrivals which must be part of an event to be declared as a detection.
+- `"minimumArrivals"`: Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an event to qualify for a detection.

 - `"timeCorrection"`: Defines the time correction in seconds for both detections and arrivals.
+That is, this allows shifting a detection in time.

 **Trigger facilities**:

+An event is considered as a *detected event*, also called a *detection* if it surpasses the value specified by the `"triggerOnThreshold"` configuration parameter.

+In a multi-stream detector setup, `scdetect` uses the *mean* correlation coefficient of all streams within the stream set.
+In future, further methods may be provided in order to compute this *score*.

+Besides, `scdetect` implements trigger facilities, i.e. a detected event may not be published, immediately, but put *on-hold* for the duration defined by the value of the `"triggerDuration"` configuration parameter.
+If a *better* detected event arrives within this period, the previous one is not used, anymore.

 - `"triggerDuration"`: Defines the trigger duration in seconds.
 A negative value disables triggering facilities.